Cray-HPE/docs-csm/operations/configuration_management/Configure_HSN_NIC_Bonding.md

    The session status should be "complete" and succeeded should be "true".
 See the [troubleshooting](#troubleshooting) section if that is not the case.

-1. Verify the bonded interface is configured.
+1. Verify that the bonded interface is configured.

    1. SSH to the target node.

-   1. Check the interface is configured with the correct IP address and MAC address.
+   1. Check that the interface is configured with the correct IP address and MAC address.

       ```bash
       ip ad show bond1